 Immediate Relative visas are family-based immigration visas that are divided into 5 categories.
 In the following, our principal focus is on the Children Green Card.

-The IR2 visa or Children Green Card is an immigrant visa issued to unmarried children under the age of 21 of the US citizens.
+The IR2 visa or Children Green Card is an immigrant visa issued to unmarried children under the age of 21 US citizens.
 In this article, we study the application process, processing time, requirements, interview questions, and other details related to the IR2 visa.

 What is a Children Green Card?